syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 ### Drain one old worker node

 When all old nodes are disabled for scheduling, you can start to drain these nodes.
 This means, all pods are evicted from the node.
-As daemonsets are scheduled on all available nodes, you must ignore them with `--ignore-daemonsets` and local storage must be deleted with `--delete-local-data`.
+As DaemonSets are scheduled on all available nodes, you must ignore them with `--ignore-daemonsets` and local storage must be deleted with `--delete-local-data`.

 ```shell
 $ kubectl drain --delete-local-data --ignore-daemonsets kubermatic-w9tk8cmw62-22wgv